wintercms/docs/cms-pages.md

 The handler loads the value with the `post` function and initializes the page's `lastValue` attribute variable which is displayed below the form in the first example.

-> **Note:** If a handler with the same name is defined in the page layout, the page, and a page [component](../cms/components), Winter will execute the page handler.
+> **NOTE:** If a handler with the same name is defined in the page layout, the page, and a page [component](../cms/components), Winter will execute the page handler.
 If a handler is defined in a component and a layout, the layout handler will be executed.
 The handler precedence is: page, layout, component.

 If you want to refer to a handler defined in a specific [component](../cms/components), use the component's name or alias in the handler reference: